Cutoff for Almost All Random Walks on Abelian Groups: Nilpotent Groups: Mixing Comparison and Expansion

-For the remainder of the section, assume that $Z$ is drawn in this way.
+Assume that $Z$ is drawn in this way for the remainder of the section.
 The next main result (\cref{res-p2:comp:prod-decomp}) is the key element of the proof of \cref{res-p2:comp:res}.
-Informally, it reduces the problem to a collection of Abelian calculations, the like of which were handled when we established cutoff when the underlying group was Abelian.
-We first need a preliminary `worst-case' lemma.
+It reduces the problem to a collection of Abelian calculations, the like of which were handled previously.